russelljjarvis/ScienceAccessibility/README.md

 ## Proposed Remedies:
 # 1
-Previously I mentioned creating tools to remedy the situation.
-One tool, that functions as a natural extension of this work, is to enable 'clear writing' tournaments and leader boards, for example:
+Previously I mentioned creating tools to remedy the situation, of academic research being written in incomprehensible, and audiance limited style.
+One tool, that functions as a natural extension of this work, is to enable 'clear writing' tournaments between prominent academic researchers, for example:

 | mean complexity   |      author      |
 |----------|:-------------:|